JayRovacsek/blog/content/2022-08-19-darwin-and-docker.md

 Yep - I should/could probably create a pull request for the option to be upstream'd into nix-darwin but the imposter syndrome is real and my implementation of the service could probably be polished a bit.

+As for the awesome artwork DALL-E 2 is generating, a friend generated a token's worth of images for me to utilise that pretty much has me sold on getting onto using it for slick images here.
+All images but the docker logo on this page are thanks to this

+{{ resize_image(path="../static/images/DALL·E 2022-08-19 09.46.03 - a whale with shipping containers on its back flying through space with a rainbow digital art.png", width=500 height=500 op="fit") }}
+&nbsp;
+{{ resize_image(path="../static/images/DALL·E 2022-08-19 09.46.03 - a whale with shipping containers on its back flying through space with a rainbow digital art.png", width=500 height=500 op="fit") }}